MessageBird Privacy Statement

 We only request and retain personal data when strictly necessary.
 The data that we request will be relevant to our relationship and your purpose.
 For example, we require an email address to be able to send you marketing emails, but we do not need your gender or payment information.

 3.2 Personal data collected from other sources.
-We may use personal data we obtain from sources other than you (“Third Party Data”).
-Third Party Data may be combined with personal data that you provide to us.
+We collect personal data we obtain from sources other than you (“Third Party Data”).
 Third Party Data may include, but is not limited to, (a) personal identifiers, and (b) employment or professional information, such as company name, company description and website, company (estimated) revenue and employee range, company industry, employment role and title, seniority, full name, and phone number.
-Most of the information we collect about you from other sources is business related but even in a business relationship certain information might be considered personal data and process that information accordingly.
-This information is used to develop our business by updating, expanding, and analyzing our customer relationship records.
+The information we collect about you from other sources is business related but even in a business relationship certain information might be considered personal data.

 Third Party Data is collected from the following sources: